 Invention has its own algorithm: genius, obsession, serendipity, and epiphany in some unknowable combination.—Malcolm Gladwell, New Yorker, 12 May 2008One day, a New York composer met an expert on Asian domesticated elephants, and together they reached some sort of freakish epiphany and decided to see if elephants could learn to play music.—Jon Pareles, New York Times, 5 Jan.
 2002One epiphany came when a dozen engineers in northern New Mexico saw a lone, fading Xerox paper carton bobbing in a swamp of old motor oil at the bottom of a pit.—Michelle Conlin, Business Week, 1 Nov.
 1999

 Seeing her father again when she was an adult was an epiphany that changed her whole view of her childhood.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'epiphany'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'epiphany.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.